gurunandan-bhat/fcg/content/guild/board/shomini-sen.md

 twitter = 'https://twitter.com/shominisen'
 +++

-Shomini is an entertainment journalist for WION with over 14 years of experience in film writing.
+Shomini Sen is a film critic and entertainment editor for WION with over 15 years of experience in film writing.
 She has previously worked with News18.com and Zeenews.com .
 She reviews and writes about Hindi, English and Bengali films.